ForgeGit/Ulduar_PTR/readme.md

 - PTR  means a portion of the players have either incomplete or scuffed UIs/macros/addons, making the overrall performance of the average player worse than what it actually is in live servers.
 Another group of the PTR players could also be testing specs and gear.

+- Raids in general are mostly testing the content, sometimes wiping on purpose or doing quick pulls "just to see the boss".

 ![Flowchart of data](img/flowchart.jpeg)